Electronic discovery: Electronic messages

 In 2006, the U.S. Supreme Court's amendments to the Federal Rules of Civil Procedure created a category for electronic records that, for the first time, explicitly named emails and instant message chats as likely records to be archived and produced when relevant.

 One type of preservation problem arose during the Zubulake v.
 UBS Warburg lawsuit.
 Throughout the case, the plaintiff claimed that the evidence needed to prove the case existed in emails stored on UBS' own computer systems.
 Because the emails requested were either never found or destroyed, the court found that they were more likely to exist than not.
 The court found that while the corporation's counsel directed that all potential discovery evidence, including emails, be preserved, the staff that the directive applied to did not follow through.
 This resulted in significant sanctions against UBS.

 To establish authenticity, some archiving systems apply a unique code to each archived message or chat.
 The systems prevent alterations to original messages, messages cannot be deleted, and unauthorized persons cannot access the messages.

 The formalized changes to the Federal Rules of Civil Procedure in December 2006 and 2007 effectively forced civil litigants into a compliance mode with respect to their proper retention and management of electronically stored information (ESI).
 Improper management of ESI can result in a finding of spoliation of evidence and the imposition of one or more sanctions, including adverse inference jury instructions, summary judgment, monetary fines, and other sanctions.
 In some cases, such as Qualcomm v.
 Broadcom, attorneys can be brought before the bar.

+In United States v.
+Heppner (2026), a federal court held that chats with a public generative AI tool, Claude, were not privileged under the circumstances presented, highlighting AI chatbot conversations as a potential category of discoverable electronically stored information.